 Fish population studies have been a major component of ORSANCO monitoring activities throughout the organization’s history.
 In 1957, routine lockchamber surveys were initiated in cooperation with state and federal environmental and fisheries agencies.
-The methods employed, lockchamber size and structure, and sampling locations remained relatively unchanged throughout this 40+ year period.
+The methods employed, lockchamber size and structure, and sampling locations remained relatively unchanged for over 30 years.
 The data collected from these surveys comprise one of the largest, most comprehensive river fisheries databases in existence.

-Improvements in Ohio River water quality over the past 40 years have provided a cleaner environment for aquatic life.
+Improvements to Ohio River water quality have provided a cleaner environment for aquatic life.
 Population data collected during ORSANCO’s yearly fish population studies evidences this progress.

 For more information about ORSANCO’s Fish Population Studies, contact Rob Tewes.